Harmonic analysis on certain spherical varieties

-was proved to exist (in \cite{Getz:Liu:Triple}, only a lift of the Fourier transform to another space was constructed, and this was enough to prove the summation formula).
-However, the proof in \cite{Getz:Hsu} is still indirect, and does not produce any formula for $\mathcal{F}_Y$.
+for all places $v.$ Below we will abuse notation and write simply $\mathcal{F}_Y$ for these local transforms.
+The proof of the existence of $\mathcal{F}_Y$ in \cite{Getz:Hsu} is indirect, and does not provide any formula for $\mathcal{F}_Y$.
 In this paper, we prove such a formula.

 Let $F$ be a local field and let $ \psi:F \to \cc^\times $ be a nontrivial additive character.
 Moreover, for $a=(a_1,a_2,a_3) \in (F^\times)^3$, let

 \begin{Thm} Let $F$ be a local field of characteristic $0$.
 Suppose $d_i:=\dim V_i>2$ for all $1\le i\le 3$ and $Y^{\mathrm{sm}}(F) \neq \emptyset$.
 There is a constant $c \in \cc^\times$ depending on $\psi,F$, and the $Q_i$ such that for all $f \in \mathcal{S}(V(F))$ and $\xi \in Y^{\mathrm{ani}}(F),$